Hammers Over the Anvil: Production

 The project had been around for a number of years.
-The script was originally written by Peter Hepworth then rewritten by Ann Turner.
+The script was originally written by Peter Hepworth then re-written by Ann Turner.

 It is set and filming in South Australia's Red Creek in seven weeks on 11 October and 29 November 1991.

 Box office

 Hammers Over the Anvil grossed $50,491 at the box office in Australia.